Deligne--Lusztig duality on the moduli stack of bundles: Introduction

 However, they are not the functors that we will use (otherwise the main theorem would be false).
 Instead, we need to replace $\Dmod(\BunM)$ by the category $\IGP$ defined in \cite[$\S$ 6]{gaitsgory2015outline}, and accordingly use the ``enhanced'' functors $(\Eis_{P}^\enh,\CT^\enh_{P})$ defined there.
 We review these functors in this subsection.

-\begin{rem} As explained in \loccit, one can think $\IGP$ as the DG-category of D-modules on a \emph{non-existent} stack obtained by gluing all the connected components of $\BunM$ together.
-Since this imaginary stack has the same field-valued points as $\BunM$, the difference between $\IGP$ and $\Dmod(\BunM)$ can not be seen in their ``de-categorificaitons''.
+\begin{rem} As explained in \loccit, one can think of $\IGP$ as the DG-category of D-modules on a \emph{non-existent} stack obtained by gluing all the connected components of $\BunM$ together.
+Since this imaginary stack has the same field-valued points as $\BunM$, the difference between $\IGP$ and $\Dmod(\BunM)$ can not be seen in their ``de-categorifications''.
 In other words, both $\Eis_{P,!}$ and $\Eis_{P}^\enh$ are analogous to the Eisenstein series operator for automorphic functions. \end{rem}

 \sssec{Prestack of generic reductions} Let $K$ be any algebraic group and $H$ be a subgroup of $K$.
-In \cite[Example 2.2.5]{barlev2014d}, J. Barlev constructed a lft prestack\footnote{See Definition \ref{defn-prestack} for what this means.} $\Bun_K^{H\on{-gen}}$ classifying a $K$-torsor on $X$ equipped with a generic reduction to $H$.
+In \cite[Example 2.2.5]{barlev2014d}, J. Barlev constructed a prestack\footnote{See Definition \ref{defn-prestack} for what this means.} $\Bun_K^{H\on{-gen}}$ classifying $K$-torsors on $X$ equipped with a generic reduction to $H$.
 In the notation of \loccit, it is defined by